 A wide-ranging field of research that deals with large datasets.
 The field has grown rapidly over the past couple of decades as computer systems became capable of storing and analysing the vast amounts of data increasingly being collected about our lives and our planet.
 A key challenge in big data is working out how to generate useful insights from the data without inappropriately compromising the privacy of the people to whom the data relates.

 A software application that has been designed to mimic human conversation, allowing it to talk to users via text or speech.
-Chatbots are mostly used as virtual assistants in customer service, but there are also chatbot therapists and even chatbot politicians.
+Previously used mostly as virtual assistants in customer service, chatbots are becoming increasingly powerful and can now answer users’ questions across a variety of topics, as well as generating stories, articles, poems and more (see also ‘generative AI’).

 A field of research that uses computers to obtain useful information from digital images or videos.
 Applications include object recognition (e.g. identifying animal species in photographs), facial recognition (smart passport checkers), medical imaging (spotting tumours in scans), navigation (self-driving cars) and video surveillance (monitoring crowd levels at events).